COURSE OVERVIEW

 A/Prof Kotsirilos served as an active board member on AIMA for 20 years, forging positive relations with government and peak medical bodies such as the AMA and RACGP.
 She has served on many state and federal government committees, such as the Therapeutic Goods Administration, Complementary Medicine Evaluation Committee (eight years) and as the GP member on the Adverse Drug Reactions Advisory Committee (five years).
 In addition, A/Prof Kotsirilos served on the Victorian Council of the AMA and for several years worked closely with the Medical Panels, Victorian Workcover.
 She continues to work for regulatory federal government bodies such as AHPRA.

-Orit Holtzman circle
+Orit Holtzman transp

 Dr Orit Holtzman